leafo/pgmoon/README.md

 Returns string representation of current state of `Postgres` object.

-## Extended and simple query protocol
+## Extended and simple query protocols

 pgmoon will issue your query to the database server using either the simple or extended protocol depending if you provide parameters and parameter